Five minutes with … the Hazard and Resilience Modelling team

 So, grab a cuppa and meet …

 A GIS expert, data innovator, python scripter, leader of LandFIT and frustrated archaeologist, Clive has a background in cartography and works alongside scientists to create and deliver innovative products.
 Clive finds inspiration from all sorts of sources and often when he’s least expecting it.
-Clive could be listening to BBC Radio 4 or perhaps Gardeners Question Time and the discussions and topics raised often flagged-up ideas of where geology could be applied.
+Clive could be listening to BBC Radio 4 or perhaps Gardeners’ Question Time and the discussions and topics raised often flag up ideas of where geology could be applied.

-“My background in archaeology means that I have a key perspective of how the two subjects inter-relate and my job allows me to indulge in my interests both at work and in leisure time; I can often be found looking out for lynchets or ridge and furrow features, much to the boredom of my kids!”
+‘My background in archaeology means that I have a key perspective of how the two subjects interrelate and my job allows me to indulge in my interests both at work and in leisure time; I can often be found looking out for lynchets or ridge and furrow features, much to the boredom of my kids!’

-Clive Cartwright, BGS Geospatial Data Analyst
+Clive Cartwright, BGS Geospatial Data Analyst.

-Clive’s cartographic background also plays a role in his work, he explains that creating the BGS GeoSure Hex grids as national coverage Open datasets used both skillsets in Python scripting the technical data analysis and processing needs as well as using cartographic skills to ensure the outputs were suitable visualisations for a range of uses.
+Clive’s cartographic background also plays a role in his work.
+He explains that creating the BGS GeoSure hex grids as national coverage open datasets used both skillsets: scripting the technical data analysis and processing needs in Python as well as using cartographic skills to ensure the outputs were suitable visualisations for a range of uses.